Square-Zero-Labs/VEnhancer-Runpod/README.md

 The startup script writes logs to `/workspace/venhancer.log`.
 If the checkpoint already exists in `/workspace/VEnhancer/ckpts`, it is reused and no download occurs.

+Generated videos automatically inherit the audio track from the uploaded input clip when one is present.

 ## Updating Credentials

 To set the default UI password in a template, supply environment overrides: